baymac/fun-hacks/Git/README.md

 git config --global core.autocrlf false
 ```

-You may alternate want to add a file `.gitattributes` with the following content:
+You may alternatively want to add a file `.gitattributes` with the following content:

 ```bash
 * text=auto eol=lf